Joselopezcas06/joselopezcas06/README.md

 I’m passionate about continuous learning—whether it’s applied mathematics, computing, or mechanics.
 Expanding my skills in programming, software development, and data analysis has been key for me to bridge **engineering and technology**, creating tools that push both fields forward.

-At the end of the day, engineering isn’t about a title—it’s about solving problems, creating knowledge, and advancing technology to make the world better. 🌍
+At the end of the day, engineering isn’t about a title—it’s about solving problems, understanding and knowledge, and advancing technology to make the world better. 🌍

 ---